- Lawyers can be regarded as entrepreneurs just like any other business innovators.

 - They have substance abuse problems (drugs, alcohol, etc.) that so clearly affect their performance and availability for work that they cannot function inside of a structured legal environment that demands any sort of accountability.

 The point being: Most attorneys (but not all) who become solo practitioners do so due to the fact that other people will not hire them.
-People getting divorced, hiring personal injury attorneys, and so forth do not know this, of course.
+People who get divorced, or hire personal injury attorneys, and so forth do not know this, of course.
 But attorneys from most law firms and most companies do.

 There is nothing wrong with starting a solo law practice, and I am not trying to denigrate attorneys who have done so (I did as well).
-Nevertheless, most attorneys who do this are doing so because of a lack of options and are putting themselves at a distinct disadvantage because they generally no longer have access to:
+Nevertheless, most attorneys who do this are doing so because of the lack of options and are putting themselves at a distinct disadvantage because they generally no longer have access to

 - The largest clients